The Month That Was in Baseball: May 2021

 When Milwaukee’s Corbin Burnes broke the record for the most strikeouts (58) to start a season without a walk, few knew that it was also the record for any time of the season, not just from Opening Day.
 But now Gerrit Cole owns the mark.
 The Yankees ace strikes out five batters at Texas to extend his walkless run of strikeouts to 61 before snapping it with a third-inning pass to the Rangers’ Joey Gallo.
 Beyond the record, it’s not a good night for Cole, who gives up five runs over five innings and fails in his bid to set a Yankees record for most consecutive starts allowing two or fewer runs (which remains at 12), as the Rangers end a six-game losing skid and pull away with a 5-2 victory before 28,040 at Globe Life Field.

-In his first appearance as a Los Angeles Dodger, Albert Pujols starts at first, bats cleanup and picks up an RBI single in four at-bats to aid in a 3-1 home victory over Arizona.
+In his first appearance for the Dodgers, Albert Pujols starts at first, bats cleanup and picks up an RBI single in four at-bats to aid in a 3-1 home victory over Arizona.
 Pujols wears #55—a combination of the 5 and 5 he wore for both the Cardinals and Angels—and it makes us wonder why the Dodgers are taking their time retiring Orel Hershiser’s uniform number.

 The red-hot White Sox (major league-best 25-15 record) pummel the ice-cold Twins (major league-worst at 13-26) at Minnesota, 16-4, with another curious performance at the plate for catcher Yasmani Grandal.
 For the second time this month, Grandal is 0-for-0 despite five plate appearances; as in a May 8 game against Kansas City, he walks four times and brings home a run with a sac fly.
 On the year, Grandal has 10 hits—and 33 walks.